Grants Management and Oversight Division

-The GMO (Grants Management Oversight Division) has historically been responsible for guidance and policies related to discretionary or competitive grant programs.
+The GMO (Grants Management Oversight Division) has historically been responsible for guidance and policies related to discretionary and competitive grant programs.
 This included annual general guidance for Notices of Funding Availability (NOFA), and ensuring consistency with HUD's strategic goals and policies.
 In 2014, GMO undertook standardizing and streamlining processes for the creation, clearance and publication of NOFAs.
-In 2017, GMO continues work piloted in 2016 to streamline and standardize the processes for awarding grants and standardize performance indicators across discretionary programs.
-GMO continues to work with other federal grant making agencies to identify process-improvement opportunities, best practices and learn from the communities of practice at other agencies.
+In 2017, GMO continues work a pilot began in 2016 to streamline and standardize the processes for awarding grants and standardize performance indicators across discretionary and competitive programs.
+GMO continues to work with other federal grant making agencies to identify process-improvement opportunities, best practices, and to learn from the communities of practice at other agencies.

-GMO works closely with both the Transformation and Performance Divisions in OSPM for process improvement and performance measurement across grant programs at HUD.
+GMO works closely with both the Transformation and Performance Divisions in OSPM on process improvement and performance measurement across grant programs at HUD.

 Julie D. Hopkins, Director

 Rita Yorkshire, Senior Management & Program Analyst